 - Install a sump pump in the basement to pump out the water that has seeped inside.
-Make sure the sump pump operates on batteries as well so that it can work even when there is a power outage.
+Make sure the pump operates on batteries as well so that it can work even when there is a power outage.

 - Install water detection alarm in your home.
 These alarms work just like the smoke alarms.
 The sensors can be placed in the basement, laundry room, bathroom, kitchen, and other areas of your home.
-Whenever there is a leakage, the alarm will be triggered, warning you of a potential danger.
+Whenever there is a leakage, the alarm will be triggered, warning you of potential danger.

 Equip your home’s plumbing system to deal with flood water

 - Water damage remediation is expensive work.
 So, you must ‘wet-proof’ your home by installing foundation vents that will allow water to flow away instead of rising inside your home.

 - You may dry-proof the walls of your home to keep away the flood water.

 - Rising water may cause sewage to back up into your home.
 To prevent this, get a backflow valve installed in your drain line.
 It’s also important to have your backflow valves tested regularly to ensure they do their job.

 - Make sure you do an annual inspection of the hoses leading to the washing machine, dishwasher, water heater, etc.

 - Do an annual inspection of the seal and caulking around the showers and tubs to ensure that they are watertight.